CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ![Resource Property](./media/task-activities/resource-property-pdc.webp)

 Resource Properties and their associated data are displayed here.
-These properties are defined in SAP Business One using ProcessForce and cannot be configured directly within CompuTec PDC.
+These properties are defined in SAP Business One using CompuTec ProcessForce and cannot be configured directly within CompuTec PDC.
 They can be assigned either to a Resource or to a specific Resource within a particular Manufacturing Order.

 <details>
 <summary>Click here to expand</summary>